TraxData313/crucifixion-date-determination/README.md

     - Wednesday sunset to Saturday sunset = literal 3 days and 3 nights:
       - Wed night, Thu day, Thu night, Fri day, Fri night, Sat day.
     - Christ rose after the Sabbath, before dawn Sunday (Matthew 28:1–6, John 20:1).

+4. Why Search for the Full Moon?

+    - The **Passover** is commanded to occur on **the 14th day of the first month at even** (Leviticus 23:5).
+    - The first biblical month (Nisan/Abib) is **lunar** and begins with the new moon (Exodus 12:2, Psalm 81:3).
+    - Therefore, the **14th of Nisan always falls on a full moon**, because 14 days after a new moon is a full moon.
+    - This is why our search for the date of the crucifixion is tied to identifying full moons.

 🧮 Why Search AD 26–36?
 -----------------------